benohalloran/csharp_bst/README.md

 Using a RW lock is an obvious improvement over simple C# `lock(obj)` blocks since these denote mutually exclusive sections and would not allow for safe concurrent readers (in the event another thread begins changing the tree structure).

 While finer grained RW locks on individual nodes of the tree may seem to allow for greater concurrency, in practice you must acquire the same reader or writer lock level for all nodes that you have visited up through to the head of the tree, or promote readers to writers for relevant nodes while modifing the data structure.
-However, acquiring all of these locks is very expensive and did not show any testing in a 4 core processor with 4 threads inserting into the tree.
+However, acquiring all of these locks is very expensive and did not show any improvement in a 4 core processor with 4 threads inserting into the tree.

+The `Contains` and `Insert` methods are iterative instead of the normal recursive approach to tree manipulation.
+Recursion requires additional stack frames and incurs non-trivial overhead which can be replaced by a simple `while` loop.

+There is an enumerator for traversing the tree in order.
+The tree should not be modified while enumerating the elements as it will try to recursively acquire the lock.
+Enumerating with  a read lock leads to a race condition/buggy code so the lock is required.

+##Functions:

+`Insert(int)` `Remove(int)` Exclusive access (write lock)
+`Contains(int)` Read only, unbounded concurrent threads